 Ume or plum is a prominent member of the drupe category.
-Umeboshi is a delicious dish made by pickling ume.
-Also, the natives often eat umeboshi with white rice, and I think you should try it immediately.
+It is the main ingredient for Umeboshi, a delicious Japanese dish made by pickling ume.
+Locals often eat it with white rice, a simple and rustic yet utterly flavorful combo.

-You should not miss the plum blossoms festival if you have the chance to go to Japan.
+As a result, you can use ume in various tasty plum desserts.
+Anyway, don’t miss the plum blossoms festival, a long-established local custom, if you have the chance to go to Japan at the right time.
 Typically, all blossoms will open about 3 months before the ume matures.
-This custom was born in China and appeared in Japan pretty early.

 Season: Its season is often in June.